 Here is the final result.
-A logo in its two versions that summarizes what we are.
+A logo in its two versions summarizes what we are.

 The new look and feel of our website

 He created a modern, simple layout that guides the user from the home page to the purchase.
-The use of illustrations was key to explain our process.
+The use of illustrations was key to explaining our process.

 The following pages compose the site:

-Main page: A crash course into what is Wattsense.
+Main page: A crash course into what Wattsense is.

 Pricing: Everything regarding our prices and the Wattsense advantage.